Algebraic Varieties and Automorphic Functions: Proof of Theorem

-So far we have only considered pure Shimura varities, but using the results of \cite{aslanyan-kirby-mantova} we can get results for those mixed Shimura varieties which are families of abelian varieties.
+So far, we have only considered pure Shimura varities, but using the results of \cite{aslanyan-kirby-mantova} we can get some results for those mixed Shimura varieties which are families of abelian varieties.
 We refer the reader to \cite[Construction 2.9 and Example 2.12]{pink} for the details of the constructions.
-Suppose $(G,\Omega)$ is the connected Shimura datum associated to a moduli space $p:\Omega\to S = \Gamma\bs\Omega$ of abelian varieties of dimension $g$.
+Suppose $(G,\Omega)$ is the connected Shimura datum associated with a moduli space $p:\Omega\to S = \Gamma\bs\Omega$ of principally polarized abelian varieties of dimension $g$ (with a fixed level structure).
+Then, we can embed $G$ into $\mathrm{GSp}_{2g}$.